mchiapello/sql-ecology/01-sql-basic-queries.md

 > ## Challenge
 >
-> Write a query that returns The year, month, day, species_id and weight in mg
+> Write a query that returns the year, month, day, species_id and weight in mg

 Filtering
 ---------

 Databases can also filter data – selecting only the data meeting certain criteria.
 For example, let’s say we only want data for the species _Dipodomys merriami_, which has a species code of DM.
-We need to add a WHERE clause to our
+We need to add a `WHERE` clause to our
 query:

     SELECT * FROM surveys WHERE species_id='DM';